 Need help with cooking steak on the griddle?
 Whether you have a Blackstone griddle or a different flat top grill, this post will give you some tips for cooking the best griddle steak!

 If you’ve been cooking on a griddle for a while now, you know that it’s basically like a giant skillet… There’s a large flat heating surface that cooks your food.
 And pretty much anything that you can cook in a skillet on your stovetop can also be prepared on a griddle.
-Including steak!
+Including a perfect steak!

 But cooking steak on a griddle is definitely different than cooking it on a charcoal grill or even in a cast iron skillet.